MarkJosephBennett/S32407/README.md

 The book Financial Analytics with R explains the acquirePrices() logic in Chapter 4, available at http://cambridge.org/FAR

+NOTE: the data provider does limit download speeds in order to satify all requests.

 Use the command:
 $ sh run.sh
 to run the process, controlled by the R file createDirOfPrices.R.